 Following a traffic stop on January 27, 2011, defendant was charged with possession with intent to deliver marijuana and driving with a suspended license.
-Defendant filed a motion to dismiss the possession of marijuana charge, arguing that the prosecution was improper because he had in his possession at the time of the traffic stop a medical marijuana card for himself, caregiver applications for four patients, and a caregiver certificate.
-He also argued that the gross weight of the brownies found in his vehicle should not be considered toward the amount limit set forth in section 4 of the MMMA, MCL 333.26424.
-Rather, only the net weight of the active ingredient of marijuana contained in the brownies should be considered, and section
+Defendant moved to dismiss the possession charge, arguing that the prosecution was improper because he had with him at the time of the traffic stop a medical marijuana card for himself, caregiver applications for four patients, and a caregiver certificate.
+He also argued that the gross weight of the brownies found in his vehicle should not be considered toward the amount limit set forth in § 4 of the

-&lt;sup>1 Although the statutory provisions at issue refer to "marihuana" and "usable marihuana," "by convention this Court uses the more common spelling 'marijuana' in its opinions."
-People v Jones, \\\\\ Mich App \\\\; \\\\ NW2d \\\\ (2013), slip op at 1 n 1.
-This opinion will thus refer to "marijuana" apart from direct quotation of statutory language and reference to the full title of the MMMA.
+1 Although the statutory provisions at issue refer to "marihuana" and "usable marihuana," "by convention this Court uses the more common spelling 'marijuana' in its opinions."
+People v Jones, 301 Mich App 566, n 1; NW2d (2013).
+This opinion will thus refer to "marijuana" apart from direct quotation of statutory language and references to the full title of the MMMA.

-4 then would prohibit his prosecution.
-The trial court denied defendant's motion to dismiss, ruled that the entire weight of the brownies would be considered as a marijuana mixture, and ruled that defendant could not use the medical marijuana defense at trial.
+MMMA, MCL 333.26424.
+Rather, only the net weight of the active ingredient of marijuana contained in the brownies should be considered, and § 4 would then prohibit his prosecution.2 The trial court denied defendant's motion to dismiss, ruled that the entire weight of the brownies would be considered as a marijuana mixture, and ruled that defendant could not use the medical marijuana defense at trial.
 Although the trial court gave defendant permission to file an interlocutory appeal, no such appeal was ever filed.

-Defendant was charged with possession of marijuana found in various locations within the vehicle, including mason jars, plastic bags, and a binder of plastic pouches, as well as containers of brownies that were individually labeled to indicate the weight of the brownie and content of medical marijuana (e.g., brownie weighing 3.1 ounces and containing two grams of medical marijuana).
-The labels also said, "For medical use only, keep out of children's reach, medical marijuana, two grams each."
-There were also some sugar oatmeal cookies, labeled 3.75 grams each.
+Defendant was charged with possession of marijuana found in various locations within the vehicle, including mason jars, plastic bags, and a binder of plastic pouches, as well as containers of brownies that were individually labeled to indicate the weight of the brownie and its content of marijuana for medical use (e.g., brownie weighing 3.1 ounces and containing 2 grams of medical marijuana).
+The labels also said: "For medical use only.
+Keep out of children's reach, medical marijuana, two grams each."
+There were also some sugar oatmeal cookies, labeled as containing 3.75 grams of marijuana each.
 Prices were written on the bags that contained marijuana.
-Various packaging materials, including Glad zipper bags, labels, price labels, plastic portion cup lids, a vacuum sealer, and a grinder, were found.
+Various packaging materials-including Glad Zipper bags, labels, price labels, plastic portion cup lids, a vacuum sealer, and a grinder-were found.
 The police also found a tally sheet, listing people's names, the amount purchased, and the amount paid.
-For the most part, the prices and quantities matched the prosecution's expert's training and experience regarding the street values of marijuana.
+For the most part, the prices and quantities matched the training and experience of the prosecution's expert witness regarding the street values of marijuana.

-A brownie was tested by a forensic chemist and found to contain Delta 9 tetrahydrocannibinol ("THC"), a schedule I controlled substance.
+A brownie was tested by a forensic chemist and found to contain THC, a schedule 1 controlled substance.
 The chemist could not determine how much THC was in the brownie, nor could the chemist detect any plant material in the brownie by examining it microscopically.
-The chemist testified that the weight of "the total mixture that contains the THC," i.e. one brownie, was 69.08 grams; the other brownies were of similar size.
+The chemist testified that the weight of "the total mixture that contains the THC," i.e., one brownie, was 69.08 grams; the other brownies were of similar size.
 The chemist also testified that THC extraction techniques involve extracting THC from the resin of the marijuana plant.
-Testimony from a prosecution expert indicated that 9.1 ounces of usable marijuana (separate from the baked goods) was found, as well as 54.9 ounces of the brownies containing THC.
+Testimony from a prosecution expert indicated that 9.1 ounces of usable marijuana (separate from the baked goods) was found, as well as 54.9 ounces of brownies containing THC.
 At his preliminary examination, defendant acknowledged that THC was extracted from marijuana and infused into the brownies.
-Defendant's counsel at the preliminary exam also stated that the brownies were "not made from ground up leaves [of marijuana]" but rather were made with a THC extract called "Cannabutter."
+Defendant's counsel at the preliminary exam also stated that the brownies were "not made of . . . ground up marijuana," but were made with a THC extract called "cannabutter."